probcomp/programmable-vi-pldi-2024/README.md

 ### Correspondence between print out results and tables

+Several of our experiments (the tables) print results to output.
+Below, we give a guide to interpreting the results:

 * (**Table 1**): For Table 1, "Ours" refers to the GenJAX VI timings.
 The rows of the table go by batch size, and the first array returned by the print out is the mean over several runs, the second is the std deviation.